davidlattimore/davidlattimore.github.io/working-on-rust-iteration-time.md

 on Windows, it's probably a good idea to try both and measure the warm build time to see what combination has the best effect.

+If you do need debug info, setting `split-debuginfo="unpacked"` isn't quite as fast as no debug info, but it's a lot faster than actually linking the debug info.
+Thanks VorpalWay on Reddit for suggesting this option.
+Note however that this is already the default on Mac and it isn't supported on Windows, so you'll probably only see a difference when you set this on Linux.
+Whatever you do, it's a good idea to measure the effect of your settings change on your warm build times.

 You might be wondering about the effect of setting `strip="symbols"` which strips not just debug information, but also symbol tables.
 This can potentially speed up warm builds a little more, but has the significant downside that you won't be able to get backtraces when you set